Inverse mean curvature flow and Ricci-pinched three-manifolds: Proof of Theorem

 for every $t\geq 0$.
 Shrinking $\delta>0$, if necessary, and using \eqref{initial gap}, we may assume that

 for every $t\geq0$.
 Using Lemma \ref{willmore est}, we have

 for every $t\geq 0$.
 In conjunction with \eqref{monotonicity}, we see that

 for every $t\geq 16\,\pi\,\min\{1,\varepsilon\}^{-1}\,\delta^{-1}$.
-The assertion follows from this contradiction. \end{proof} \begin{proof}[Proof of Theorem \ref{main result}] Let $(M,g)$ be a connected, complete, non-compact Riemannian three-manifold that is Ricci-pinched and has positive asymptotic volume ratio $\operatorname{AVR}$.
+The assertion follows from this contradiction. \end{proof} \begin{proof}[Proof of Theorem \ref{main result}] Let $(M,g)$ be a noncompact, connected, complete Riemannian three-manifold that is Ricci-pinched and has positive asymptotic volume ratio $\operatorname{AVR}$.
 Suppose, for a contradiction, that $(M,g)$ is not flat $\mathbb{R}^3$.
-By Lemma \ref{small willmore}, there exists a closed surface $\Sigma\subset M$ with
+By Lemma \ref{small willmore}, there exists a closed, connected surface $\Sigma\subset M$ with

 As this is incompatible with \cite[Theorem 1.1]{agostinianifogagnolomazzierei}, the assertion follows. \end{proof} \begin{appendices}